SulmanK/Blog/docs/writing/posts/recsys_2024_eda.md

 ```
 ![](./img/numberofarticlesclickedinasession.png)

-### What is the average read time and scroll percentage for each article?
+!!! question "What is the average read time and scroll percentage for each article?"

 ```python
 # Get the average readtime and scroll percentages for all articles!